Valentina Magaletti: Career

-She has collaborated and performed with Thurston Moore, Charles Hayward, Debbie Googe, Nicolas Jaar, Jandek, Mica Levi, Malcolm Mooney, Helm, Malcolm Catto, Lafawndah, Bat for Lashes, and Gruff Rhys (Super Furry Animals).
+Magaletti has collaborated and performed with Thurston Moore, Charles Hayward, Debbie Googe, Nicolas Jaar, Jandek, Mica Levi, Malcolm Mooney, Helm, Malcolm Catto, Lafawndah, Bat for Lashes, Gruff Rhys (Super Furry Animals), and Philip Selway (Radiohead).
 Her influences include Ikue Mori, Georgia Hubley, Jaki Liebezeit, Milford Graves, Elvin Jones, Tony Buck, Charles Hayward, Billy Higgins, Han Bennink, and Art Blakey.
 She describes her technique as "akin to an unfolding narrative: stories that eschew spoken language in favour of rhythm, pulse, and vibration."
 Early influences in her years as a percussion student included progressive rock and the bebop era of jazz.

 Her principal project was as one half of the duo Tomaga with bassist/multi-instrumentalist Tom Relleen.
 She is also a member of Moin with experimental electronic project Raime, the experimental pop quintet Vanishing Twin, the duo V/Z with Zongamin, the dub-influenced Holy Tongue with electronic musician Allen Wootton, the improv project Avvitagalli with Pino Montecalvo, and the supergroup UUUU, along with Graham Lewis (Wire) and Thighpaulsandra (Coil).
-In 2017, she played drums as part of surviving Can member Irmin Schmidt's The Can Project, based around Schmidt's orchestral reimagining of classic Can songs and themes with an ensemble.
-She and percussionist and sculptor João Pais Filipe released their first album as CZN (Copper, Zinc and Nickel) The Golden Path in 2018, and a collaborative release with Swiss percussionist and composer Julian Sartorius, Sulla Pelle, followed in 2019.
+In 2017, she played drums as part of surviving Can member Irmin Schmidt's the Can Project, based around Schmidt's orchestral reimagining of classic Can songs and themes with an ensemble.
+She and percussionist and sculptor João Pais Filipe released their first album as CZN (Copper, Zinc and Nickel), The Golden Path in 2018, and a collaborative release with Swiss percussionist and composer Julian Sartorius, Sulla Pelle, followed in 2019.